kuriishu27/kuriishu27/README.md

 ---

 I'm a Software Consultant (iOS, Swift, SwiftUI) and iOS Contractor.
 I am also the Co-Founder and Lead Developer at [AccentPOS](https://accentpos.com), a complete management system.
-I am a massive fan of [Swift](https://github.com/apple/swift), SwiftUI and Combine.
+I am a massive fan of [Swift](https://github.com/apple/swift), SwiftUI, Combine, Blockchains and Crypto.

 I offer long term mentoring sessions to improve your skills in design patters, software development, basics of programming, etc.

 - 🔭 Massive fan of Functional and Reactive programming.
 Highly recommend [Pointfree.co](https://www.pointfree.co)
+- 👀 Blockchain technology and developing dApps, wallets, Defi...
 - 🌱 Successfully transitioned from QWERTY to [Colemak](https://colemak.com) keyboard layout
 - 🔆 Always improving myself and finding better ways to be productive to produce the best value
 - 👔 Javascript, Node, Typescript, React, Redux